-Lowe syndrome (also known as the the oculo-cerebro-renal syndrome of Lowe - OCRL) is a multi-system disorder characterised by anomalies primarily affecting the eye, the nervous system and the kidney.
+Lowe syndrome (also known as the the oculocerebrorenal syndrome of Lowe) is a multi-system disorder characterised by anomalies primarily affecting the eyes, nervous system, and kidneys.

 Bilateral cataracts and severe hypotonia are often present at birth.
 In the subsequent weeks or months, a proximal renal tubulopathy (Fanconi-type) becomes evident and the ocular picture may be complicated by glaucoma and cheloids.
 Psychomotor retardation can be evident in childhood, while behavioural problems prevail and renal complications arise in adolescence.